DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/(2) using addon.md

 ## Branches
 Branches inherite from `BTBranch`.\
-A branch is a node that can have further children.
+A branch is a node that can have children nodes.
 - **behavior_tree**: The root of a behavior tree.
 ### Decorators
 Decorators inherite from `BTDecorator`.\